Rosacea Treatment in Novato

 The cause of rosacea is currently unknown.
 However, researchers have several ideas about what may cause rosacea.
 Often, rosacea runs in the family, suggesting a genetic predisposition combined with environmental factors may be the cause.
 It could also be caused by a disorder of the blood vessels that triggers them to swell, leading to flushing.

 There is no known cure for rosacea, but treatment is available, and Dr. Frederickson and Dr. Dalton can help you determine which method is best for you.
 Typically, improvements should be noticed within 1 to 2 months of treatment.

-Medications you apply to your skin once or twice daily, such as antibiotics, benzoyl peroxide, and azelaic acid can help reduce inflammation and redness.
-These creams and lotions are generally used in combination with other treatment, such as oral medication.
+- Topical Medications: Medications you apply to your skin once or twice daily, such as antibiotics, benzoyl peroxide, and azelaic acid can help reduce inflammation and redness.
+These creams and lotions are generally used in combination with other treatments, such as oral medication.

 There is no known way to prevent rosacea, but you can take steps to reduce or control symptoms.
 For example:

 - Remember to continue your treatment plan even after rosacea clears or improves to ensure it does not reappear.

 - Always be gentle with your skin.
 Only use mild cleansers, and avoid products containing irritants such as alcohol.

 - Avoid rosacea triggers such as sun exposure, extreme temperatures, spicy food and alcohol.